 Unlike other forms of behavior therapy, cognitive behavior therapy (CBT) focuses more on people’s beliefs and thoughts.
 The idea is that these elements influence behavior.
 Therefore, replacing negative thoughts with positive ones helps replace negative behavior.

-During CBT, therapists help set long-term goals.
-In addition, they focus on solving current problems or irrational thoughts.
+During CBT, therapists help set long-term goals and focus on solving current problems or irrational thoughts.
 For example, some people think that everyone hates them.
 However, the idea that everyone hates them is irrational because they haven’t met everyone.

-Often, therapists use cognitive behavior play therapy (CBPT) for children.
+Often, therapists use cognitive behavioral play therapy (CBPT) for children.
 During this type of counseling, therapists watch children play.
 Thus, they gain significant insight into the problems that kids feel uncomfortable talking about, particularly if they don’t know the therapist well.

 However, CBPT isn’t just for kids.
 Sometimes therapists use it for adults as well.
 They believe they can learn the same information while watching adults draw pictures.
 In either case, this counseling strategy is perfect for people who have trouble communicating.